Big Fish (musical): Plot

 The story returns to the present day, where Edward suspects that Will's fiancée, Josephine, is pregnant.
-He tells Will of his suspicion and, after jokingly pushing a response from Will, his suspicion is confirmed.
-But Will tells Edward that he cannot go around telling people because it is too soon and "statistically, it might not happen."
-At the wedding reception, Edward noisily decides to make a toast saying he has "recently decided to become a grandfather," and he has reason to believe that his wish "may come sooner than expected."
-Edward's toast angers Will and as Josephine takes the shocked crowd to catch the bouquet, Will and Edward argue.
-Will is angry that his father did not follow his requests, and Edward wishes to stop being treated like a child.
-After Sandra breaks up the argument before "one of [them] says something [they] can't take back," the reception ends.
-While leaving the celebration, Edward's doctor, one of the guests, notices that Edward seems to be in pain and suggests that he come in for an examination.
-At the hospital, Edward and Sandra discover that the cancer Edward has been fighting has spread beyond where they had thought.
-Though Edward has been hiding his cancer from Will, his doctor thinks he and Will should have a talk about it.
-Concurrently, in a hospital back where Will and Josephine live in New York City, they discover that their child is a boy ("Take Another Look").
-Later that day, in Central Park, Will sings of the wonder and mystery of his future child, and promises to strengthen his relationship with his father, who he sees as a stranger ("Stranger").
-Will's joy is interrupted by a phone call from his mother, telling him about Edward's condition and asking him and Josephine to come home.
+He reveals this at the wedding, angering Will and as Josephine takes the shocked crowd to catch the bouquet, Will and Edward argue.
+After the reception, Edward's doctor notices that Edward seems to be in pain and suggests that he come in for an examination.
+Edward and Sandra discover that the cancer Edward has been fighting has spread beyond where they had thought.
+Will and Josephine discover that their child is a boy ("Take Another Look").
+Later that day, Will promises to strengthen his relationship with his father, who he sees as a "Stranger".